Estimating Large Language Model Capabilities without Labeled Test Data: Confidence Profile Meta-Model

 \subsection{Evaluation}

 For task performance evaluation, we use Exact Match (EM) accuracy to measure accuracy for closed-set QA, and F1-score to measure accuracy for open-ended QA.

-We evaluate accuracy prediction models based on absolute error, defined as $|\acc_{test}^{M,c} - \widehat{\acc}_{test}^{M,c}|$, where both are computed using the test dataset $D_{test}$.
-To evaluate the overall success of accuracy prediction across a collection of OOD datasets $D_T$, we measure mean absolute error (MAE), defined as:
+We evaluate accuracy prediction models based on absolute error, defined as $|\acc_{test}^{M, c_{test}} - \widehat{\acc}_{test}^{M, c_{test}}|$, where both are computed using the test dataset $D_{test}$ with a test prompt $c_{test}$.
+We then average the absolute error over all prompts $C_{test}$ and compute the dataset-specific mean average error: Finally, to evaluate the overall success of accuracy prediction across a collection of test datasets $\mathcal{T}$, we measure mean absolute error (MAE), defined as: